BenRomano96/TerrainConductivityClassification/README.md

   **License:** Community Data License Agreement – Sharing – Version 1.0

 - **Note:**
-  The images for **Urban** and **Argicultural** were sourced separately, but the original source is currently unverified.
+  Images for *Urban* and *Argicultural* were sourced separately, but the original source is currently unverified.
-  If identified, proper credit will be added.
+  If you recognize the origin, please contact the author so proper attribution can be added.

 - **Knowledge:**
   The CNN model implementation was based on techniques and code referenced from a public GitHub repository: